feagi/feagi/docs/api_compatibility.md

 The FEAGI 2.1 API is designed with the following principles:

-1. **Direct Endpoint Replication**: Rather than creating a compatibility layer or bridge between old and new APIs, FEAGI 2.1 directly replicates the exact endpoints from legacy FEAGI.
+1. **Direct Endpoint Replication**: Rather than creating a compatibility layer or bridge between old and new APIs, FEAGI 2.1 directly replicates the exact endpoints from legacy FEAGI as V1 super route.

 2. **Process Separation**: The API server runs as a separate process from the burst engine to ensure:
    - API requests don't disrupt neural simulations
    - Different CPU priority allocations can be applied
    - The API can be stopped/restarted without affecting the burst engine
+   - The API can be completely decoupled and removed for select use-cases

 3. **High-Performance IPC**: Inter-process communication between the API and burst engine uses efficient shared memory mechanisms rather than socket-based communication.